Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: INTRODUCTION

 \textbf{Offline reinforcement learning (RL)}.
-Based on Markov decision process, Offline RL learns an optimal policy from historical data without any online interaction \citep{prudencio2022survey}.
-It is thus relevant for precision medicine type applications.
-However, many RL algorithms rely on a crucial coverage assumption, which requires the offline data distribution to provide a good coverage over the state-action distributions induced by all candidate policies.
-Similar as before, this assumption is too restrictive and may not hold in the observational data.
+Built on Markov decision process (MDP), Offline RL learns an optimal policy from historical data without any online interaction \citep{prudencio2022survey}.
+It is thus highly relevant for precision medicine type applications.
+However, many RL algorithms rely on a crucial coverage assumption, which requires the offline data distribution to provide a good coverage over the state-action distribution induced by all candidate policies.
+This assumption may be too restrictive and may not hold in observational studies.
 To address this challenge, the pessimism principle has been adopted that discourages recommending actions that are less explored conditioning on the state.
-Those existing solutions can be roughly classified into two categories, including model-based algorithms \citep[see e.g.,][]{kidambi2020morel,yu2020mopo,uehara2021pessimistic,yin2021near}, and model-free algorithms \citep[see e.g.,][]{fujimoto2019off,kumar2019stabilizing,wu2019behavior,buckman2020importance,kumar2020conservative,rezaeifar2021offline,jin2021pessimism,xie2021bellman,zanette2021provable,bai2022pessimistic}.
+The solutions in this family can be roughly classified into two categories, including model-based algorithms \citep[see e.g.,][]{kidambi2020morel,yu2020mopo,uehara2021pessimistic,yin2021near}, and model-free algorithms \citep[see e.g.,][]{fujimoto2019off,kumar2019stabilizing,wu2019behavior,buckman2020importance,kumar2020conservative,rezaeifar2021offline,jin2021pessimism,xie2021bellman,zanette2021provable,bai2022pessimistic,fu2022offline}.
 The main idea of the model-based solutions is to penalize the reward or transition function whose state-action pair is rarely seen in the offline data, whereas the main idea of the model-free ones is to learn a conservative Q-function that lower bounds the oracle Q-function.
-Nevertheless, most of these aforementioned methods either rely on a key hyperparameter that quantifies the degree of pessimism, and the performance of the methods can be highly sensitive to the choice of this parameter (see Section \ref{subsec:pess} for a more detailed illustration); or require a well-specified parametric model for quantifying the uncertainty to construct the pessimistic estimators.
-In addition, many algorithms are developed in the context of long- or infinite-horizon Markov decision processes (MDPs).
+Nevertheless, most of these solutions either require a well-specified parametric model, or rely on a key hyperparameter to quantify the degree of pessimism.
+It is noteworthy that the performance of those solutions can be highly sensitive to the choice of the hyperparameter; see Section \ref{subsec:pess} for more illustration.
+In addition, many algorithms are developed in the context of long or infinite-horizon Markov decision process.
 Their generalizations to medical applications with non-Markovian and finite-horizon systems remain unknown.
-Finally, we notice that there is related concurrent work by \cite{jeunen2021pessimistic} that also adopts a Bayesian framework for offline contextual bandit.
-However, their method requires linear function approximation, and cannot handle complex nonlinear systems or more general sequential decision making.
+Finally, we note that there is concurrent work by \cite{jeunen2021pessimistic} that adopts a Bayesian framework for offline contextual bandit.
+However, their method requires linear function approximations, and cannot handle complex nonlinear systems, nor more general sequential decision making.